 The mosaic in this exhibition is also based on such a drawing.
 Wool was recently commissioned by Brookfield Properties to create a work for their new Manhattan West development.
 He used the scale of the project to experiment with yet another process of mechanical translation, this time in a handmade stone-and-glass mosaic.
-The mosaic in See Stop Run is a smaller version of the one installed on Ninth Avenue.
-Originally to be installed in Marfa, it was ultimately a perfect fit at 101 Greenwich.
-If the silkscreen process used for the paintings tends to.
-In Wool's own words: "Each and every work in the exhibition is initiated in some sense by a reproduction of a previous work."
+The mosaic in SEE STOP RUN is a smaller version of the one installed on Ninth Avenue.
+Originally intended to be installed in Marfa, it ultimately found a perfect fit at 101 Greenwich.

+In Wool's own words, "Each and every work in the exhibition is initiated in some sense by a reproduction of a previous work."

-SEESTOPRUN takes place in a post-COVID New York, with its empty storefronts and vacant office spaces.
-It is located in such a space: high up, raw, situated, permeated by the city, its history, and its fabric.
-It takes place as an unmediated experience, outside market and institutional rules.
-It takes place at the intersection of multiple connections: those that link the artist with what surrounds him, those that connect the works themselves, and those that arise between the work and its viewers.
+SEE STOP RUN took place in a post-COVID New York, with its empty storefronts and vacant office spaces.
+It was located in such a space-high up, raw, situated, permeated by the city, its history, and its fabric.
+In Marfa, the rawness of 101 Greenwich is replaced by a more neutral ground floor; city views are replaced by monumental outdoor sculptures; the verticality of the city gives way to the horizontal landscape of the desert.
+The SEE STOP RUN project unfolds as an unmediated experience, outside market and institutional rules.
+It takes place at the intersection of multiple connections: those that link the artist with his surroundings, those that connect the works themselves, and those that arise between the work and its viewers.

-Anne Pontégnie
+Anne Pontégnie Curator